-Immediately following the horrible events of the December 2004 Tsunami, the type of visitors coming to KohTaohave changed, previously it had been a Mecca for backpackers, year out students along their way Chiang Mai and beyond.
+Immediately following the terrible events of the December 2004 Tsunami, the type of tourist coming to the islandhave changed, previously it had been a Mecca for backpackers, year out students along their way south to Malaysia and beyond.